Staging rental properties can help you rent your property faster and can even attract more considerate tenants.

 Small jobs that you can do to increase your curb appeal are to maintain the lawns, clear up rogue leaves and power wash your path.
 Keeping everything tidy will also reduce the likelihood of pest infestations.

 If you think your rental property would benefit from staging but still aren’t convinced that it’s worth the hassle of buying and moving furniture around, virtual staging companies may be just what you are looking for.
+(If you have a knack for design, you can also try doing it yourself using software like Virtual Staging AI.)

 These organizations will stage your property by placing digital furniture and decor in your real rooms.
 When done effectively, it can turn an empty property into a fully-furnished and inviting space, without the need to drag furniture around between tenancies.